 Board and Employee Relationships

-The President of Durham Technical Community College derives his/her authority from the college’s Board of Trustees.
-In effect, the Board has a single employee (the President) through whom the policies of the Board are enacted and the programs and services of the college are carried out.
+The President of Durham Tech derives their authority from the College’s Board of Trustees.
+In effect, the Board has a single employee (the President) through whom the policies of the Board are enacted and the programs and services of the College are carried out.
 College employees should be mindful of this in their interactions with individuals who serve on the Board.
 Board members individually and the Board collectively should receive all information about the college from the President directly or from college employees acting at the President’s direction.
 College employees who receive requests for information from individual Board members should promptly notify the President of those requests.
 In addition, college employees are expected to apprise the President of any college-related contact with individual Board members.
 (This expectation does not apply to a request for information about the President’s job performance as part of a regular or special review of the President that has been duly commissioned by the Board of Trustees.)

 College employees should refrain from initiating contact with Board members to discuss college business unless specifically directed to do so by the President.
-College employees should pursue a grievance against the President by contacting the Ethics Liaison as outlined in the college’s Whistleblower Policy.
+College employees should pursue a grievance against the President by contacting the Executive Director, Human Resources as outlined in the Whistleblower Policy.